Enabling Scalable Distributed Beamforming via Networked LEO Satellites Towards 6G: Introduction

-Therefore, a critical research gap exists in designing distributed beamforming schemes tailored for \ac{leo} satellite networks that do not rely on instantaneous \ac{csi}, yet deliver high performance and are scalable for practical deployment.
-To address this gap, this paper investigates distributed downlink beamforming schemes for scalable networked-\ac{leo} satellites, aiming to unleash the power of large-scale cooperation over \ac{leo} satellite networks.
+Therefore, a critical research gap exists in designing distributed beamforming schemes tailored for \ac{leo} satellite networks that do not rely on instantaneous \ac{csi}, yet deliver high performance and are scalable for practical deployment\footnote{While our focus is on algorithmic scalability under statistical \ac{csi}, practical transceiver/aperture hardware impairments (e.g., phase noise, nonlinearity, mutual coupling) can influence large-array \ac{ntn}/\ac{leo} beamforming\cite{qingchao2024RHS-HI,qingchao2024RHS-NF,qingchao2024SIM-CF,qingchao2025HM-LEO}.
+Incorporating such effects into the proposed framework is an important extension left for future work.}.
+To address this gap, this paper investigates distributed downlink beamforming schemes for scalable networked \ac{leo} satellites, aiming to unleash the power of large-scale cooperation over \ac{leo} satellite networks.
 Our goal is not merely to \emph{connect the unconnected}, but to \emph{uplift the connected} with transformative communication quality enhancements in the sky as we advance toward 6G.
 The main contributions of this paper are summarized as follows.